Back to Top

 Competition Finals

-Selected finalists will be notified by Monday, January 6, 2025 and invited to perform the movement from their chosen concerto on Friday, January 31, 2025 at Lincoln Recital Hall (Room75), Portland State University.
+Selected finalists will be notified by December 21, 2026 and invited to perform the movement from their chosen concerto on Friday, February 5, 2027 at Lincoln Recital Hall (Room 75), Portland State University.
 Pianists should memorize the one movement which shows artistic and technical proficiency.

-Note: The entire concerto will be presented with the Philharmonic Orchestra by the competition winner.
-The second place winner will play a mutually agreed upon short work for piano and orchestra with PYP or Camerata PYP.
+Note: The entire concerto will be presented with the Philharmonic Orchestra by the competition winner in the 2027-2028 season.
+The runner up will play a mutually agreed upon short work for piano and orchestra with PYP or Camerata PYP in the 2027-2028 season.

 Accompanist